bashmohandes/Javascript/README.md

 Minesweeper using p5js: https://bashmohandes.github.io/Javascript/index.html

-It is also a playground for me solving some leetCode problems in JavaScript
+It is also a playground for me solving some leetCode problems in JavaScript.